davidherman94/revents/README.md

 Wang YC, Meyerson L, Tang YQ, Qian N. Statistical methods for the analysis of relapse data in MS clinical trials.
 J Neurol Sci.
 2009 Oct 15;285(1):206–11.

+## Citation

+If you use the **revents** vignettes in your work, please cite the following article published in the Journal of Neurology:

+“Analyzing recurrent events in multiple sclerosis: a review of statistical models with application to the MSOAC database,” authored by David Herman, Julien Tanniou, Emmanuelle Leray, Chloé Pierret, and Quentin Pilard.